-- Group events are prohibited. - Face coverings are required at all times. - Recreation Spaces and Sports Complexes (including Outdoor Stadiums and Large Arenas) shall be allowed to open at up to 25% of standing capacity or 500 individuals, whichever is fewer, while following the State Fire Marshal guidelines for Indoor and Outdoor Sports, Racing.
+- o Group events are prohibited. - o Face coverings are required at all times. - Recreation Spaces and Sports Complexes (including Outdoor Stadiums and Large Arenas) shall be allowed to open at up to 25% of standing capacity or 500 individuals, whichever is fewer.
+Larger capacities may be allowed contingent upon approval from the New Orleans Health Department.
+Any events taking place in recreation spaces or sports complexes that are not athletic competitions, must obtain a special event permit.
+All recreation spaces and sports complexes must follow the State Fire Marshal guidelines for Indoor and Outdoor Sports, Racing.
 Indoor Gymnasiums shall be allowed to open at up to 25% of standing capacity or 100 individuals, whichever is fewer, while following the State Fire Marshal guidelines for Indoor and Outdoor Sports, Racing.
-Indoor and Outdoor Sports, Racing.
-State guidelines for Indoor and Outdoor Sports, Racing.
-State guidelines include but are not limited to the following restrictions: - Individuals must be able to maintain a six foot distance between each other.
+State guidelines include but are not limited to the following restrictions: - o Individuals must be able to maintain a six foot distance between each other.
 Events are limited to timed, seated events.